cgi-eoss/puppet-fstep/README.md

 ## Description

-The fstep module lets you use Puppet to install and configure the FoodSecurity TEP service infrastructure.
+The ftep module lets you use Puppet to install and configure the Forestry TEP service infrastructure.

-[FS-TEP](https://github.com/cgi-eoss/fstep) is an open platform for the food security community to access and exploit EO data.
-This Puppet module may be used to set up the various components including the community hub, the FS-TEP webapp, and the processing manager.
+[F-TEP](https://github.com/cgi-eoss/ftep) is an open platform for the forestry community to access and exploit EO data.
+This Puppet module may be used to set up the various components including the community hub, the F-TEP webapp, and the processing manager.

 **Note:** Currently this module is only compatible with CentOS 6.